Can You Deduct Your Home Office When You're an Employee?

 • necessary for the employer's business to properly function, or

-• needed to allow the employee to properly perform his or her duties.
+• needed to allow the employee to properly perform their duties.

-If you don't qualify for the home office deduction, but regularly use your office for work, try to get your employer to reimburse you for your home office expenses.
-The reimbursement would not be taxable income so long as you properly account for your expenses.
+Because the home office is no longer available to employees, try to get your employer to reimburse you for your home office expenses if you regularly use your office for work.
+The reimbursement wouldn't be taxable income so long as you properly account for your expenses.

 You Must Use Your Home Office Exclusively for Business

-Using a home office exclusively and regularly for business is not enough by itself to qualify for the home office deduction: You also must satisfy at least one of the following additional tests.
+Using a home office exclusively and regularly for business isn't enough by itself to qualify for the home office deduction: You also must satisfy at least one of the following additional tests:

 Home as Principal Place of Business